alex00pep/my-k3s-cluster/README.md

 ssh-copy-id -i ~/.ssh/id_rsa -f pi@<your_pi_host>
 ```

-## Step 3: Modify the file /boot/cmdline.txt in all cluter nodes
+## Step 3: Modify the file /boot/cmdline.txt in all Pis
 In file /boot/cmdline.txt add cgroup_enable=cpuset cgroup_enable=memory cgroup_memory=1 into the end of the file.
 Run command shown below and reboot all the Pis